teodoryantcheff/SolidCam-Mach3-Post/README.md

 **Usage : Do set your CoordSyses so that the CS origin is **on** the pivot point (axis of rotation) and X/Y is the axis around which the part revolves**

 ## PostDevTestMachine
-Is a completeky new implementation of the post, that uses SolidCam's new kinematics (pos_to_machine=Y).
+Is a completely new implementation of the post, that uses SolidCam's new kinematics (pos_to_machine=Y).
 Currently WIP and needs testing, though so far it seems to be quite complete and working.

-Testers needed - any feedback will be appreciated.
+Testers needed - any feedback appreciated.